 How to protect your wealth against inflation

-The prospect of your wealth decreasing in value due to inflation is one that often concerns people - and rightly so.
-It’s a question that Horizon65 often receives from clients when shaping their personal investment strategies.
-Here’s their take on some good strategies for protecting your wealth against inflation.
+The prospect of your wealth decreasing in value due to inflation is one that concerns people - and rightly so.
+It’s a question that Horizon65 often receives from clients when discussing their retirement investment strategies.
+Here’s their take on some good strategies for protecting your wealth against inflation

 It’s right that inflation can make your wealth decrease in value, but inflation is also an opportunity to build wealth.
 To explain this properly, it’s important that we understand the big differences between financial wealth and property wealth.